 - 8. Operate such vehicles in a safe, responsible manner, and in compliance with South Dakota State laws and regulations as well as local laws governing vehicle use. - 9.
-Cellular phone calls, incoming or outgoing, are discouraged while driving.
-Be encouraged to pull off to a safe area and stop driving to use a cell phone in a vehicle. - 10.
+Drivers are discouraged from making or taking phone calls unless using hands-free technology or pulling off to a safe area. - 10.
 Texting or using a web browser is prohibited while operating a NESC vehicle. - 11.
 Inspect vehicles before operating to ensure the vehicle will function in a safe manner. - 12.
 Report any suspension or revocation of their driver's license to NESC Administration as soon as they are aware or should have been aware of such action. - 13.
 Report all accidents to NESC administration as soon as possible and practical. - 14.
 File a police report for any accidents. - 15.
 Renew annually the NESC Vehicle Use Policy. - 16.
 Refrain from engaging in activities which may distract an individual from safely operating a vehicle. - 17.
 Refrain from operating any such vehicles when under the influence of controlled substances, medications, or mental or physical conditions which could impair their ability to properly operate a vehicle. - 18.
 Refrain from any tobacco use while in an NESC vehicle. - 19.
 Refrain from the unlawful use, distribution, dispensing, manufacture, or possession of a controlled substance. - 20.
 Refrain from operating any NESC vehicle while under the influence of alcohol, any drug, or the combined influence of alcohol and any drug. - 21.
 Refrain from operating a vehicle in a manner which endangers the safety or life of others. - 22.
 Be personally responsible for the inside and outside appearance of the vehicle. - 23.
 Be personally responsible for costs occurring when keys are locked in NESC vehicle. - 24.
-Be personally responsible for traffic fines, court appearances, and other personal judgments or penalties arising from their violation of traffic laws while operating NESC vehicles. - 25.
-Report all verbal warnings or written citations issued by an officer of the law to NESC Administration.
+Be personally responsible for traffic fines, court appearances, and other personal judgments or penalties arising from their violation of traffic laws while operating NESC vehicles. - Report all verbal warnings or written citations issued by an officer of the law to NESC Administration.